dremixam/ServerRules/README.md

 # Server Rules Mod for Minecraft Fabric

-**Server Rules** is a Minecraft Fabric mod designed to help streamers and Server Rules easily manage their servers by inviting, uninviting, and banning members of their community.
-The mod works with the LuckPerms permission management system.
+**Server Rules** is a Minecraft Fabric mod designed to enforce server rules by displaying a mandatory rules screen to new players.
+Players must read and accept the rules before they can join the game, ensuring a friendly and respectful community environment.

 ## Features